MartinAtanasovWork/sayIt/README.md

 ```

 ## How to start it ???
-**Make sure you have installed all the dependancies before you start it**
+**Make sure you have installed all the dependancies before you start it.**

 * ***Server***
 ```bash